 Every week there is a HHW collection event somewhere in Sonoma County.

 Appointment: Appointment required.
-To make an appointment, download the following forms and fax to (707) 795-2071 or email email@example.com and attach the completed questionnaire and inventory forms.
-If you have any questions, please call (707) 795-2025, option 2/ (877) 747-1870.
+To make an appointment, download the following forms and fax to (707) 795-2071 or email firstname.lastname@example.org and attach the completed questionnaire and inventory forms.
+If you have any questions, please call the office at (707) 795-2025, cell phone at (707) 364-6927, or toll-free at (877) 747-1870 option 2.
 Appointment line staffed M-F from 8am to 2:30pm or leave a message.
-During the COVID-19 pandemic, administrative staff will be working remotely with access to voicemails only on the main line.
-Please call (707) 364-6927 to speak directly with staff to schedule appointments.
+During the COVID-19 pandemic, please allow for extra wait time as participation has increased significantly.

 Event Hours: Tuesdays 4P-8P